Hughsin23/generation-team-todo/README.md

 Welcome to our React ToDo application!
 This project is a collaborative effort to create a reactive and user-friendly ToDo application using React.
 The goal is to provide users with a seamless experience for managing tasks, including the ability to edit, sort, and remove tasks from the to-do list.

+## Live page

+You can find our deployment of the project [Here](https://hughsin23.github.io/generation-team-todo/).

 ## Table of Contents

 * [Wireframe](#wireframe)